sgoeschl/gatling-blueprint-project/README.md

 * Create a stand-alone Gatling distribution requiring only Java 1.8 and optionally Apache Ant 1.9.x
 * Implement pretty-printing and custom filtering of JSON responses

-### 1.1 Words Of Caution

-* Please note that this project depends on [sgoeschl/gatling-blueprint-extensions](https://github.com/sgoeschl/gatling-blueprint-extensions)

 ## 2. Motivation

 During my work at [Erste Group](https://www.erstegroup.com) I came across interesting test scenarios such as